Free Hinglish Ratio Checker for YouTube Scripts

 Pick your niche

-Select from ten benchmarked niches (gaming, finance, tech, education, commentary and more) to get a fit score against the language mix of successful Indian channels in that vertical.
+Select from eight benchmarked niches (gaming, finance, tech, education, commentary and more) to get a fit score against the language mix of successful Indian channels in that vertical.

 - 04